Diff-PCR: Diffusion-Based Correspondence Searching in Doubly Stochastic Matrix Space for Point Cloud Registration: The Proposed Approach

 \subsection{Framework Training}

-Our framework utilize a KPConv\cite{thomas2019kpconv} branch to give the downsampled the superpoints $\hat{P}$ and $\hat{Q}$ and the asccociated features $F^{\hat{P}}$ and $F^{\hat{Q}}$.
-After that, we utilize a repositioning transformer\cite{li2022lepard} to predict the matching matrix and transformation $R,t$.
-This matching matrix and transformation are supervised by the Matching loss $L_M$ and Warping loss $L_W$ from \cite{li2022lepard}.
-To train the denoising module, we utilize the Gaussian transition kernel to add noise to the ground truth matching matrix $E^0$ to make $E^t$ at timestamp $t$.
-Then we exploit focal loss to train the denoising module $g_\theta$.
-We exploit the focal loss $L_{simple}$ (which is the denoising matching term in Eqn.\ref{L_simple}) to optimize $g_\theta$.
-The total loss is defined as:
+Our framework first uses a KPConv\cite{thomas2019kpconv} branch to generate the downsampled superpoints $\hat{P}$ and $\hat{Q}$ and their associated features $F^{\hat{P}}$ and $F^{\hat{Q}}$.
+We then use the repositioning transformer in Lepard\cite{li2022lepard} to predict the matching matrix and rigid transformation $(R,t)$.
+These predictions are supervised by the matching loss $L_M$ and warping loss $L_W$ from\cite{li2022lepard}.

+To train the denoising module, we use the Gaussian transition kernel to perturb the ground-truth matching matrix $E^0$ and obtain a noisy matrix $E^t$ at timestep $t$.
+The denoising module $g_\theta$ is optimized using focal loss, which implements the practical surrogate objective in Eqn.~(\ref{L_simple_new}).
+The total loss is